lschiffer/AGB-Crawler/README.md

 This project's goal is to crawl the privacy policies of applications in online web-stores (currently amazon and google play store), parse them into a structured XML-format and save them with all additional information inside a database.
 The main languages are german and english privacy policies.

 # 1. Step: Crawling
-  Each web-store has its own crawler; *crawlPlay.py* for Google Play Store and *crawler_amazon.py* for the Amazon Store.
+  Each web-store has its own crawler, `crawlPlay.py` for Google Play Store and `crawler_amazon.py` for the Amazon Store.
 The purpose of these crawlers is only to find and save apps with links to privacy policies and their app-permissions.
   The amazon crawler can be started by the following commands:

     import crawler_amazon